Daybreak:Volume 1 Chapter 8

 "I'd love to," Kaede beamed back.
 "Probably sometime later this week.
 Are you around here during the weekends?"

 Kaede couldn't imagine doing that herself.
 With her modern standards, she would lose control from sheer stress alone.
+Yet part of her knew that if she left Pascal, this was exactly the life she would have to live in this world.

 "Where did you live before?"